-- 1. be unable to access applications for a short period whilst ARC staff undertake administrative functions to prepare for the SAC meeting. - 2. be advised by the ARC when the RMS Meeting Application (App) opens. - 3. have access to all applications allocated to their panel in the RMS Meeting App where they do not have a COI.
-Note: Due to the cross-disciplinary nature of some applications, General Assessors allocated to a different panel than an application they assessed will not have access to its RMS Meeting Application.
-As such unless a SAC member specifically requests for a cross-panel application to be discussed at the SAC meeting, this application will not be automatically tagged for discussion. - 4. be required to attend a pre-meeting videoconference to be updated on the SAC meeting processes.
+- 1. be unable to access applications for a short period whilst ARC staff undertake administrative functions to prepare for the SAC meeting. - 2. be advised by the ARC when the RMS Meeting Application (App) opens. - 3. have access to all applications allocated to their panel in the RMS Meeting App where they do not have a COI. - 4. be required to attend a pre-meeting videoconference to be updated on the SAC meeting processes.